The government is helping businesses through the current situation by allowing you to defer tax payments.

 A few practical points:

-- PAYE payments will initially only be delayed for a month
+- PAYE payments may initially only be delayed for a month

-- If you have any indication that you won’t be able to stick to the agreed plan, please communicate with HMRC as they can renegotiate the dates and amounts
+- If you have any indication that you won’t be able to stick to the agreed plan, contact HMRC as they can renegotiate the dates and amounts

 - HMRC may insist on Direct Debit collections